ahlisbon/CJKmaterialProcessing/README.md

 1. The same key will perform different actions depending on the active window.
 For example, the Numpad Enter key does something different in Excel than in a browser window.
 2. Emphasis should be on learning to use the hotkeys on the numpad, as it is compact and easy to rest your hand.
 Equivalent hotkeys are also available in the function keys row for when the numpad is not available on a keyboard.
 - **Numpad Plus / F1**
   -  _On a spreadsheet_: Copies a row of data from the spreadsheet to find a book/item in FirstSearch.
-Assumes you are storing at least OCLC#, ISBN, or Title to on the spreadsheet to look up in FirstSearch.
+Assumes you are have at least an OCLC#, ISBN, or Title in the appropriate column on the spreadsheet to look up in FirstSearch.
 - **Numpad Plus / F1**
   - _On a FirstSearch Record_: activates the "Search for versions with same title and author" link to see other versions of the same item.
   - _On a list of FirstSearch Results_: opens each search result in a new tab.